-While the Ethics Commission in Los Angeles caught Robert Cole's fraud, they failed to detect the same scheme from Councilwoman Nury Martinez.32 Martinez is currently under investigation by the FBI for fraudulently claiming small qualifying donations from contributors that did not give to her campaign.
+While the Ethics Commission in Los Angeles caught Robert Cole's fraud, they failed to detect the same scheme from Councilwoman Nury Martinez.34 Martinez is currently under investigation by the FBI for fraudulently claiming small qualifying donations from contributors that did not give to her campaign.
 While the investigation is ongoing, three of the first five contributors contacted by the FBI and Los Angeles Times had not given any contribution.
-Martinez received over \$65,000 in matching funds and won her reelection bid.
+Martinez received over \$65,000 in matching funds and won her re-election bid.

 It is worth noting that Los Angeles's matching fund program uses a 2 to 1 scheme.
-If this fraud had occurred under the system proposed by S.B.
-1424, Illinois residents would have lost three times as much money as a result of the proposed 6:1 match.
+If this fraud had occurred under the system proposed by B22-0192, D.C. residents would have lost as much as two-and-a-half times the money as a result of the tiered matching scheme set forth in the legislation.